US STOCKS-Dow on track to snap 8-day losing streak as banks gain

 By Yashaswini Swamynathan

-March 28 U.S. stocks rose on Tuesday, with the Dow Jones Industrial Average on track to snap an eight-day losing streak as financial stocks jumped on the back of strong consumer data.
+March 28 The Dow was on track to snap an eight-day losing streak on Tuesday as financial stocks rose on the back of strong consumer data, offsetting losses in the healthcare sector.

 U.S. consumers' confidence in the economy rose in March to its highest level since December 2000, a survey by the Conference Board showed on Tuesday, led by optimism for finding work and a brighter assessment of business conditions.

-The S&P 500 financial sector jumped 1.16 percent, led by Bank of America.
-Gains in Goldman Sachs and JPMorgan boosted the Dow.
+The S&P 500 financial sector rose 0.67 percent.
+Gains in Goldman Sachs and JPMorgan propped up the Dow.

 "This market is driven by two things - the hope of policy agenda getting put into place and improving fundamentals," said Art Hogan, chief market strategist at Wunderlich Equity Capital Markets in New York.